SACHSTech/ics2o1-livehack-2-kyliesinc/README.md

 | 21 to 30  | $270  |
 | 31 or above  | $570  |

-In addition to the fines above, if the driver is speeding in a construction zone, the fines will be doubled.

 #### Input Specification
 The user will be prompted for 2 integers: